 Visit one of the UK’s most dramatic tors and enjoy sweeping views across Tavistock and the Tamar Valley on this moderate to hard walk, in the western section of Dartmoor National Park.

-Starting at the Pork Hill car park on the B3357, the walk takes you from the neolithic rock towers of Great Staple Tor, across a wild stretch of moorland to Langstone Moor Stone Circle and on to White Tor, once used by the military for target practise.
+Starting at the Pork Hill car park on the B3357, the walk takes you from the neolithic rock towers of Great Staple Tor, across a stretch of moorland to Langstone Moor Stone Circle and on to White Tor, once used by the military for target practice.

-A wild and beautiful walk through granite outcrops and granite stacks, it offers views that extend as far as Cornwall and the sparkling waters of Plymouth Sound.
+It's a wild and beautiful walk through granite outcrops and granite stacks, with views extending as far as Cornwall and the sparkling waters of Plymouth Sound.

 Short but dramatic, this walk through the steep-sided Lydford Gorge will reward you with ancient woodlands, rushing waterways and intriguing rock formations carved by the River Lyd.

 The deepest gorge in the south-west, Lydford changes with the seasons.
 In spring, bluebells abound.
-In summer, a canopy of oak leaves enclose the gorge.
-In autumn, it is a riot of golden hues.
+In summer, a canopy of oak leaves enclose the gorge, while in autumn it is a riot of golden hues.

-The walk is bookended by the imposing Devil’s Cauldron whirlpool at one end, and the 30m-high White Lady waterfall is at the other.
+The walk is bookended by the imposing Devil’s Cauldron whirlpool at one end and the 30m-high White Lady waterfall at the other.

-This is a popular coastal walk between the villages of Branscombe and Beer is part of the famous South West Coast Path, offering fantastic views of Devon’s UNESCO-listed Jurassic Coast.
+This is a popular coastal walk between the villages of Branscombe and Beer.
+Part of the South West Coast Path, it offers fantastic views of Devon’s UNESCO-listed Jurassic Coast.

-Starting in the heart of Branscombe village, it is a walk that will take you by historic forges, old bakeries and mills, and along some of the best beaches in Britain.
+Starting in the heart of Branscombe village, the walk takes you past historic forges, old bakeries and mills and along some of the best beaches in Britain.

 A favourite with the poet Shelley, this stroll along the pretty East Lyn River is regarded as the most beautiful in the region.
 Starting from the Lyndale Cross car park, the path follows the river to the tearooms at Watersmeet.